 - The wall color is Repose Grey by Sherwin Williams, one of my favorite go to greige colors.

-This bathroom was something that my aunt had put off for sooooo long.
-It was really important to my mom and I that we involve her in the process without overwhelming her, and also to push her in the right direction just a little bit.
+This master bathroom renovation was something that the homeowner had put off for sooooo long.
+It was really important that I involve her in the process without overwhelming her, and also to push her in the right direction just a little bit.
+She is thrilled with the result and I love that she loves the outcome!

-I asked her for one tidbit of advice for those of you getting ready to hire someone to remodel your space and here is what she said.
+I asked her for one tidbit of advice for those of you getting ready to hire someone for a master bathroom remodel and here's what she said.

 Love this advice.
 It will save you so many headaches cause those little decisions will be made for you if you don’t say something before hand.